Flint water crisis, beach closings & sewage in our rivers

 “Supply systems including transmission and distribution (T&D) pipelines account for most of Michigan’s built water infrastructure.
 Significant portions are well over 50 years old and beyond design service life, difficult to inspect/maintain, and located in corridors with other utilities/roadways.
 Within Detroit CWS alone, approximately 80% of its T&D was installed prior to 1940.
 Per the 2016 Michigan Infrastructure report, between 10 and 50 percent of the treated water is lost through leakage.”
 (Source: American Society of Civil Engineers 2018 Report Card for Michigan’s Infrastructure).

-Many beach and river closings are due to aging and antiquated wastewater and stormwater systems that fail or can’t handle capacity.
+Many beach and river closings, such as those involved with e. coli levels in Lake Michigan, are due to aging and antiquated wastewater and stormwater systems that fail or can’t handle capacity.

 In 2017, 30 beaches on Michigan inland lakes and rivers reported 49 “exceedances” (excessive E. coli levels) that resulted in 26 closures and/or advisories.